Azure/azure-kusto-microhack3/README.md

 ---
 ## Challenge 1: Materialized views, Functions, External Tables

+In this chalenge we will use 3 capbilities of Azure DAta Explorer:
-**Materialized views** expose an **aggregation query** over a source table, or over another materialized view.
+- **Materialized views** expose an **aggregation query** over a source table, or over another materialized view.
 Materialized views always **return an up-to-date result** of the aggregation query (always fresh).
 Querying a materialized view is **more performant than running the aggregation directly** over the source table.

-User-defined functions are reusable subqueries that can be defined as **part of the query itself (ad-hoc functions)**, or persisted as part of the **database metadata (stored functions)**.
+- User-defined functions are reusable subqueries that can be defined as **part of the query itself (ad-hoc functions)**, or persisted as part of the **database metadata (stored functions)**.
 User-defined functions are invoked through a name, are provided with zero or more input arguments (which can be scalar or tabular), and produce a single value (which can be scalar or tabular) based on the function body.

+- [External table](https://docs.microsoft.com/en-us/azure/data-explorer/kusto/query/schema-entities/externaltables) is a Kusto schema entity that references data stored outside the Azure Data Explorer database.
+It allows you to query data from external data stores, like Azure Blob Storage or in Azure Data Lake, without ingesting it to your Azure Data Explorer cluster.
+The best query performance necessitates data ingestion into Azure Data Explorer.
+The capability to query external data without prior ingestion should only be used for historical data or data that are rarely queried.

 ---
 ### Task 1: Materialized view